Skip to content

 Dashboards (under Analyze > Dashboards) aggregate data from your tests and batches across time, so you can see how your system, tests, or test suite are performing as a whole — not just within a single batch.
 If you've used Grafana, the mental model is the same: a dashboard is a named, refreshable view that pins a set of metric charts to a branch and a time window.

-Dashboards are scoped to a single branch (typically main) and refresh on demand to pull in newly completed batches.
+Dashboards are scoped to a single branch (typically main) and refreshed on demand, or automatically, to pull in newly completed batches.

 Example metrics dashboard